 Sahel Leadership Program

-The Sahel Leadership Program (SLP) aims to assemble and engage a critical mass of leaders across francophone west Africa dedicated to upholding sexual and reproductive health and rights, and furthering the education and empowerment of girls and women.
+The Sahel Leadership Program (SLP) aims to assemble and engage a critical mass of leaders across francophone West Africa dedicated to upholding sexual and reproductive health and rights, and furthering the education and empowerment of girls and women.
 One of SLP’s fundamental tenets is that the region’s own leaders are the most powerful resources for meeting its challenges and building a better future.
+Since 2015, the SLP has trained 240 emerging leaders from eight African countries and built professional networks to promote collaboration across sectors to accelerate progress towards development that is truly sustainable.

 10022020-IMG_0081.jpg